• HOME

 As you take more steps into this wedding planning realm, some people in your life, or even you and your partner, might show a side that you have not seen before.
 Which by the way is understandable, especially when emotions and excitement are very high.

-You can re-evaluate and revisit your strategy and modify them based on recent developments.
+You can re-evaluate and revisit your strategy and modify it based on recent developments.

 Establish strict pauses and breaks for wedding tasks and follow through with them to keep your peace.
 Set aside ONLY two hours daily, three evenings a week for wedding planning, for example.